legal resources necessary to hold negligent facilities accountable.

 The investigators interviewed the Unit Manager and Director of Nursing who revealed: “whoever put the ordered labs into the lab computer enter the order incorrectly and ordered a Basic Metabolic Panel to be obtained every three months instead of putting in an order for [a Comprehensive Metabolic Panel].”

 Has your loved one suffered injury or harm while living at Cumberland Nursing and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today for immediate legal intervention.
-Our law firm fights aggressively on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Somerset.
+Our network of attorneys fights aggressively on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Somerset.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 We provide every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All information you share with our law offices will remain confidential.